oporje/trello-clone/README.md

 ## Unit test coverage
 Jest and Enzyme is being used to test.
 Test cases are being written for couple of components but surely can be extended for the other components.

+## Improvements can be done

+Definitely this not a production ready, I spent 5 hours to code this

+1) We can use CSS modules to make css code modularized
+2) More unit testing to be done

 ## Available Scripts

 In the project directory, you can run: